Going dark

 As of June 17, a group calling themselves Progressives for Students and Teachers has spent $972,012 on phone calls, web and newspaper ads and direct mailers in support of Rodriguez and opposing Gebhardt, according to campaign finance reports filed with the Colorado Secretary of State.

-Progressives is an independent expenditure committee (IEC), which operates essentially like a federal super-PAC (political action committee).
-Unlike candidate committees, IECs can accept an unlimited amount of money from corporations and political organizations.
-Whereas candidate committees list the names of individual donors, groups who contribute to IECs or super-PACs do not have to disclose the source of their funds.
+Progressives is an independent expenditure committee (IEC), which operates essentially like a federal political action committee, or PAC.
+Unlike candidate committees, these groups can accept an unlimited amount of money from groups such as corporations.
+Whereas candidate committees list the names of individual donors, organizations who contribute to IECs or PACS do not have to disclose the source of their funds.

 Charter schools are independent of the established state school system but do receive government funding.
 Critics argue that they take away students and funding from public schools while not being subject to the same regulations and standards.